LtPeriwinkle/mist/README.md

 # mist
 minimal, improved speedrun timer\
-Doesn't do much yet, but will eventually
+Doesn't do much yet, but will eventually.
+Requires SDL2 and SDL2_TTF installed on Linux.
+Windows support is shaky at the moment.
 # Licensing
 Like Rust itself, mist is licensed under MIT or Apache 2.0, at your option.
 Unless you explicitly state otherwise, any contribution intentionally submitted